emillan-gov/ce_rec_areas/README.md

   </details>
   <details open>
   <summary><em>Evaluation of Dataset</em></summary>
   There are significant issues with this dataset which, at times, underrepresenting the land used for recreational purposes.
-For example, the largest feature in this dataset is the Sun Peaks Resort Skihill
+For example, the largest feature in this dataset is the Sun Peaks Resort Skihill and nearly half of the current skihill (red) is not represented in the dataset (pink)
   <br>

   <img src="images/sunpeaks.png" alt="Recreation Land Use" width="400">